 I certainly did not anticipate the level of stress and the feelings of being overwhelmed, I have felt as a new mother and as my children have continued to grow.
 I have never had to dig as deep or spend as much time searching for help and guidance.

-Parenting a Joyful Experience?
+Is parenting a Joyful Experience?

 The messages we often get are that having a new baby is a joyful experience, raising toddlers is delightful, and as our kids continue to grow parenting just becomes more fulfilling.
 However; if we don’t always feel this way or rarely feel the joy of parenting, we are instead filled with shame.
 There must be something wrong with me because I cannot enjoy parenting more, easily manage my child’s difficult behavior, and continue to grow closer to my spouse as our family grows.